Ferdin-Arsenic/Ferdin-Arsenic/README.md

 ---

-🗨️ *"And don't forget, I am ...
-Invincible"* – Mark Grayson
+🗨️ *"I wasn't ready before, but now I am"*
-💪 *I’m not just strong, I’m getting stronger – with every line of code.*
+*I’m not just strong, I’m getting stronger – with every line of code.*

 ---